-In his approach to Jerusalem, Jesus asserted that He was the Messianic king predicted by the Old Testament Scriptures.
-While many people were passionate about Christ’s “triumphal entry” into Jerusalem, their passion was fueled by a wrong view of Jesus.
-Alistair Begg warns us that we cannot make a Jesus of our own making; we must allow the Gospel to shape our ideas concerning Jesus’ mission.
+As He approached Jerusalem, Jesus asserted that He was the messianic King predicted by the Old Testament Scriptures.
+While many people were passionate about Christ’s triumphal entry into the city, their passion was fueled by a wrong view of Jesus.
+Alistair Begg warns us that we cannot worship a Jesus of our own making.
+Instead, we must allow the Gospel to shape our understanding of His mission.

 I invite you to turn with me to the Gospel of Mark, and to chapter 11.
 And this reading you’ll find on page 717, and there are Bibles around you there for your use.
 You may, if you’re sitting on the front row, find them underneath you; you should.
 And I encourage you to take one so that you can follow along as I read.
 Mark chapter 11, and reading from verse 1 to verse 11.